-Ordering a sofa online is easy until it arrives and won’t clear the front door, blocks the walkway, or feels oddly shallow once you sit down.
-Measuring “arm to arm” isn’t enough when tight hallways, removable legs, and seat depth all change the real fit.
-This guide shows exactly what to measure, how to measure it, and how to compare numbers to your room and entry path.
-First you’ll get a quick checklist, then common mistakes, then step-by-step instructions.
+Ordering a sofa online is easy until it reaches your front door, blocks the walkway, or feels much deeper or shallower than you expected once you sit down.
+Measuring arm to arm is not enough.
+Tight hallways, removable legs, seat depth, and turning space all affect the real fit.
+This guide walks through what to measure, how to measure it, and how to compare those numbers to your room and delivery path.
+It starts with a quick checklist, then the most common mistakes, then the step-by-step process.

 Sofa Measuring Checklist: The Numbers You Actually Need